NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 Once that command exits, **move the SD card into your Raspberry Pi and power it on**.

-You should be greeted with a fresh shell!
+You should be greeted with a fresh shell.

 In case the image doesn't boot, it's worth [updating the firmware](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#bootloader_update_stable) and booting the image again.